 |The loving son|

-With the outbreak of World War I (and with the European market closed to him), Houdini threw himself into the war effort, selling war bonds and teaching American soldiers how to free themselves from German restraints.
+With America's entry into World War I in 1917, Houdini threw himself into the war effort, selling war bonds and teaching American soldiers how to free themselves from German restraints.
 He also starred in a gala review at the New York Hippodrome called "Cheer Up."
 It was here that he famously made an elephant disappear.
-At a second review, "Everything," he produced an Eagle named Abraham Lincoln from the folds of an American flag.
+At another review, "Everything," he produced an Eagle named Abraham Lincoln from the folds of an American flag.
+During this time he also became President of the Society of American Magicians (S.A.M.), and had a brief affair with the widow of author Jack London.

 |The movie star|